A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 \subsection{Experimental Setup}

 For evaluation purposes, we use Xilinx Zynq-7000 SoCs and Xilinx Zynq UltraScale+ MPSoCs to evaluate our proposed methodology.
-All of the experiments in this section are performed in the following experiment setup unless otherwise stated.
-The bitstream files are generated by the Xilinx Vivado toolset without encryption.
-The versions of Xilinx Vivado toolset used by this work include Vivado 2016.3, Vivado 2017.2, and Vivado 2017.4.
+All of the experiments in this section are performed in the following experiment setup unless explicitly stated otherwise.
+All the bitstream files are generated without encryption by the Xilinx Vivado design suite, including Vivado 2016.3, Vivado 2017.2, Vivado 2017.4, Vivado 2018.3, and Vivado 2019.2.
 The scripts used for transforming bitstreams into images are running in Python 2.7.15.
-The training and testing of the deep learning are running in Keras 2.2.5 based on TensorFlow 1.10.0 for GPUs, with Python 3.5.6.
+The training and testing of the deep learning are run in Keras 2.2.5 based on TensorFlow 1.10.0 for GPUs, with Python 3.5.6.
 A server running CentOS Linux 7.6, with an NVIDIA Tesla P100 GPU, is used to perform all of the experiments.

 There are 10 kinds of function blocks to detect.
 The DNN YOLOv3 is used as the deep learning-based object detection algorithm unless otherwise stated.
-The DNN SSD is only used in the experiments in Sec.~\ref{4_5_6_sec}.
+The DNN SSD is only used in the experiments in Section~\ref{4_5_6_sec}.
 The parameters for the training process of YOLOv3 and SSD are listed in TABLE~\ref{table1}.

-To characterize the performance of the object detector quantitatively, mAP under specific IoU is used as the performance metric, which takes into account of both precision and recall.
+To characterize the performance of the object detector quantitatively, mAP under specific IoU is used as the performance metric, which takes account of both precision and recall.
 In general, the performance is good when the IoU for the detected box and the ground truth is more than 0.5.
 In our work, two metrics are used, imitating the COCO dataset.
 One is the mAP at IoU=0.5 (mAP@0.5), which is the metric for the PASCAL VOC dataset~\cite{Everingham_2010_VOCdataset}.
 The other one is the mAP at IoU=0.75 (mAP@0.75), which is stricter than mAP@0.5.